shiraji/KotlinConf-CfP/how_to_kontribute.md

 * Other tips

 After this talk, you will be ready to send pull requests to one of the best computer languages in the world!

-The expected audience should know the followings:

-* Git/GitHub
-* Kotlin syntax